wangziqi2013/wangziqi2013.github.io/_posts/2019-08-05-Filter-Caching-for-Free.markdown

 The paper therefore points out that, by treating the store buffer as a small, fully associative filter cache, we may achieve higher hit rate without fundamentally changing the functionality of the store buffer.
-On an ordinaly design, the store buffer is emptied as quickly as possible, usually right after the L1 is able to accept a new request, since the store buffer usually also shares storage with the store queue.
-If the store buffer remains full for an extended period of time, structural hazard may happen, which stalls the processor by preventing new store instructions from being inserted.
+On an ordinaly design, the store buffer is emptied as quickly as possible, usually right after the L1 is able to accept a new request, since the store buffer usually also shares storage with the store queue (because they both require fully associative lookup and serves similar purposes).
+If the store buffer remains full for an extended period of time, structural hazard may happen, which stalls the processor by preventing new store instructions from being inserted (typical store buffer/queue has 56 entries).